Small Groups provide the place where our big wonderful community becomes a small wonderful community. It's a place to be known and loved.

 Our Small Groups are more than just discussion groups.
 They are environments for growing discipleship in authentic and caring ways.
 Small Groups strive to be the place for Church members to find support, encouragement and care.
 Great friendships have developed out of our Small Groups.
 Group members face the challenges of life together, have fun together, share a meal, or reach out in service projects.

 How do Small Groups get started?

 There are several ways our Small Groups form.
-Individuals who sign up at Mass( see Connections Table), special events or on our website (soon) throughout the year search for groups through our Group Finder.
-In addition, we have Small Group Starter Events during the year where we form new groups.
-People also have the chance to switch groups at these events
+Individuals who sign up at Mass( see Connections Table), special events or on our website throughout the year search for groups through our Group Finder (to be set up soon).
+In addition, we will have Small Group Starter Events during the year where we form new groups.
+People also have the chance to switch groups at these events.

 How long do Small Groups meet?

 It's up to each group, but the standard meeting time is 90 minutes.
 Small Groups are encouraged to meet weekly or at least bi-weekly throughout the year.

 How long is my commitment to a small group?

 We encourage everyone at All Saints to be in a Small Group, though we understand that there are times, and even seasons of life, when this will be difficult.
 There is no hard and fast lifecycle for our groups although we encourage our Small Groups to grow together over the course of 18 to 24 months.
 At that point, we ask our groups to divide and form new groups in order to welcome new members.